Short-term plasticity recalls forgotten memories through a trampoline mechanism: Introduction

-We find that the presence of associative synaptic plasticity effectively acts on the fixed points of the network as a self-coupling in the retrieval phase.
-The strength of such a self coupling is determined by the activity of the network itself, because of the plastic feedback.
-From a static viewpoint, such a self-coupling leads to a marginal increase to the estimated critical capacity of the neural network (the red, dashed line in Fig.~\ref{fig:fig1_retrieval}.
-However, synaptic plasticity has far richer consequences when the full dynamical history of the network is taken into account.
+In this work, we study the impact of short term, associative synaptic plasticity on a Hopfield-RNN.
+Our salient results are summarized in Fig.~\ref{fig:fig1_retrieval}.
+We show that the combined neural-synaptic dynamics of the network descends over a high-dimensional, composite energy landscape, over both neurons and synapses.
+The energy landscape of the neurons alone is constantly reshaped by short-term synaptic activity, very much like a trampoline is constantly deformed by a ball rolling through it.
+The short-term plasticity feedback can thus lower the energy in the vicinity of the target pattern, eventually trapping the network to a fixed point which shares a significant overlap with the desired memory (such a trampoline mechanism is schematically illustrated in Fig.~\ref{fig:fig1_retrieval} (f-h) for a small network of two neurons).
+By employing a combination of static cavity method, dynamical mean field theory and extensive numerical simulations, we construct a phase diagram, displayed in Fig. \ref{fig:fig1_retrieval} (i), which describes how short-term synaptic plasticity affects the retrieval capabilities of the network.
+We find that, when the network has a single fixed point in the vicinity of each pattern (the so-called retrieval phase), the presence of short-term associative synaptic plasticity effectively acts as a self-coupling, whose strength is determined by the activity of the network itself, because of the plastic feedback.
+From a static point of view, this self-coupling leads to a marginal increase in the estimated critical capacity of the neural network, as shown by the red dashed line in Fig.~\ref{fig:fig1_retrieval} (i).
+However, short-term synaptic plasticity has far richer consequences when the full dynamics of the network is taken into account.
 Indeed, we discover that synaptic plasticity can exploit transient memory retrieval at the early times of the dynamics to converge to a fixed point in the vicinity of a target pattern, granting robust recovery.
 This finding indicates that synaptic plasticity can significantly increase the size of the basins of attractions of metastable states around the memories of the network, an effect which goes unnoticed under the conventional static analysis.
 We christen such a dynamical, synapses-enabled recovery \textit{plastic retrieval}.
-The combined neural-synaptic dynamics of the network descends over a high-dimensional, composite energy landscape, over both neurons and synapses.
-The energy landscape of the neurons alone is constantly reshaped by the synaptic activity, very much like a trampoline is constantly deformed by a ball rolling through it.
-The short-term plasticity feedback can thus lower the energy in the vicinity of the target pattern, eventually trapping the network to a fixed point which share a significant overlap with the desired memory.
 Furthermore, for a given level of synaptic plasticity strength, we find that there is an optimal timescale that maximizes the impact of plastic retrieval, suggesting the presence of a complicated interplay between the shape of the basins of attraction and the timescales of dynamical evolution of the system.
-Our work sheds light on the interplay between short-term and long-term memory in neural computations, and opens the way to principled applications of enabling weight fluctuations in associative memories and biologically-plausible learning.
+Our work sheds light on the interplay between short-term and long-term memory in neural computation, and opens the way to principled applications of enabling weight fluctuations in associative memories and biologically-plausible learning.